macster110/PAMGuard_DeepLearningSegmenter/README.md

 3) The deep learning model: passes the transformed data to the model and waits for a result.
 4) Data packaging: packages the results into a data unit which is passed onto PAMGuard's displays and downstream processes.

-The module is based on AWS's [deep java library (djl)](https://djl.ai/) which does most of the heavy lifting loading and runnng models and is model independent i.e. you can use models trained in PyTorch, Tenserflow etc. The main job of the PAMGuard module is therfore to convert the raw sound data into a format suitable for a loaded model and provide a user interface.
-The deep learning module is therfore designed primarily to work with model frameworks - i.e. used in conjuction with libraries that are used to train different models that package the required metadata for transforming acoustic data into the model.
+The module is based on AWS's [deep java library (djl)](https://djl.ai/) and [JPAM](https://github.com/macster110/jpam) which does most of the heavy lifting loading and runnng models and is model independent i.e. you can use models trained in PyTorch, Tensorflow etc. The main job of the PAMGuard module is therefore to convert the raw sound data into a format suitable for a loaded model and provide a user interface.
+The deep learning module is designed primarily to work with existing model frameworks - i.e. used in conjuction with libraries that are used to train different models that package the required metadata for transforming acoustic data into the model.

 ## Deep Learning Models